-- Name, team, and location are required.
-Your pronouns are optional but strongly encouraged.
+- Your pronouns are optional but strongly encouraged.
 Having these visible helps TTS be gender inclusive.
 They’re not required because we want to ensure people who might change their pronouns don’t feel pressure to have an answer at all times.

 - For people with GSA emails, the

 Phone numberare overwritten with your information from GCIMS every time you sign in, so don’t bother changing those.

 Slack is used by all TTS staff.
 Some things you’ll want to remember, especially if you’re new to Slack: